lilygoose89/lva-blog/_posts/2018-11-08-escape-the-winter-at-these-sunny-destinations.md

   of that summer wardrobe, here are five fantastic beach destinations to travel to this autumn you might not have considered.
 image: /uploads/beach.jpeg
-image-alt: blonde woman in floral dress and scarf against green grassy background
+image-alt: woman in white dress walking on a sunny beach
 author:
 tags:
-  - Personal Style
-  - Style
+  - Beach
-  - Style Guide
+  - Travel Guide
-  - What to Wear
-  - Style at Any Age
+  - resort fashion
+  - summer fashion
-  - trends
+  - Travel
 keywords: >-
-  Leah von Ahlburg Collection, shopping and dressing in your 30s 40s 50s and above, womens style, what to wear at 40, what to wear at 50, what to wear at 60, age appropriate womens style
+  Leah von Ahlburg Collection, best beaches winter 2018, where to escape winter, best winter beach destinations
 _excerpt_separator: <!-- excerpt -->
 layout: post
 ---